-

 Varies

-The Choose Ohio First Scholarship is designed to significantly strengthen Ohio's competitiveness within STEM disciplines and to increase the number of STEM Teaching.
+The Choose Ohio First Scholarship is designed to significantly strengthen Ohio's competitiveness within STEM disciplines and to increase the number of STEM teachers.
 The Ohio Department of Higher Education provides funding to Ohio's colleges and universities to support students in innovative academic programs.
-Participating universities and colleges award scholarships to students desiring a certificate, associate degree, baccalaureate degree, or graduate degree in eligible STEM fields or to students who want to become STEM Teaching.
+Participating universities and colleges award scholarships to students desiring a certificate, associate degree, baccalaureate degree, or graduate degree in eligible STEM fields or to students who want to become STEM teachers.
 All scholarship decisions are made by the individual participating colleges and universities.
-To learn how to apply for a Choose Ohio First Scholarship, please visit the Participating Institutions page and reach out to the listed contact.
-Please visit the award's website or contact the Ohio Department of Higher Education for more information.
+To learn how to apply for a Choose Ohio First Scholarship, please visit the participating institutions' page and reach out to the listed contact.
+Please visit the scholarship's website for more information.

 What are engineering scholarships?